Carleton Waste Wizard

 E-Waste Recycling Program

-Carleton University offers several locations that operate the E-waste Recycling Program which provides environmentally friendly and secure disposal of e-waste free of charge.
-See the following list of Carleton’s accepted e-waste items list.
+Carleton University offers an E-waste Recycling Program that provides environmentally friendly and secure disposal of e-waste, free of charge, at several locations on campus.
+Please take a look at this list of Carleton’s accepted e-waste items list.

 Campus community members (staff, faculty and students) can drop off their e-waste at the following locations: